Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: CNOT-Circuit Synthesis: Depth Reduction Without Ancillae

-\textbf{Step 5 (Second Traverse)}: Now in the upper right part, all $\Amat_i$'s have reached the pre-decided layby $\Bmat_i$'s.
-In this step, we do another round of traverse similar with Step 4; the only difference is that we use $\Bmat_i$ when constructing $S_i$.
-Thus, we add $\Bmat_i$'s to $\Bmat_i$'s as in Step 4, and the upper right square finally becomes zero.
+\paragraph*{Step 5 (Second Traverse).} Now in the upper-right part, all $\Amat_i$'s have reached the pre-decided layout $\Bmat_i$'s.
+In this step, we do another round of traverse similar to that of Step 4; the only difference is that we use $\Bmat_i$ when constructing $S_i$.
+Thus, we add $\Bmat_i$'s to $\Bmat_i$'s as in Step 4 in order to turn the upper-right square into the zero matrix.

 Now we explain the construction of $S_i$ in Step 4.
-For fixed $t$ and $i$, although $S_i$ is found repeatedly in Step 4 for better description, it is actually implemented in a single shot.
-We justify this as well as its efficiency, where the random $\Bmat_i$ plays an essential role.
+For fixed $t$ and $i$, although $S_i$ is formulated iteratively in our description above (in favor of clarity of presentation), it is actually implemented in a single shot.
+We now provide its detail where the random $\Bmat_i$ plays an essential role.